Lawyers divided over legality of posthumous award to Abiola - Vanguard News

 It was his argument that under the 1963 National Honours Act, only soldiers or other servicemen could be awarded posthumous medals for their bravery.

-However, among those that carpeted Belgore included the newly appointed spokesman for the Buhari campaign organization and a Senior Advocate of Nigeria, Mr. Festus Keyamo.
+However, among those that carpeted Belgore were chairman of the Presidential Advisory Committee on Anti-corruption, PACAC, Prof. Itse Sagay, SAN; newly appointed spokesman for the Buhari campaign organization and a Senior Advocate of Nigeria, Mr. Festus Keyamo, SAN; Human rights lawyer, Femi Falana, SAN, Mr. Jiti Ogunye, and Mr Wahab Shittu.

+Those on the side of the former CJN include Ahmed Raji, SAN, Oghenovo Otemu and Caleb Muftwan, a Kaduna-based lawyer.

 Keyamo insisted that nothing in the law expressly barred President Buhari from conferring national award on Nigerians who were deserving of the honour before their demise, saying “nobody should try to throw any spanner on the works” of the President.